The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Introduction

 \section{Introduction}

 Light is absorbed by neutral hydrogen in the low-density, highly ionized intergalactic medium (IGM), producing a series of characteristic absorption features in quasar spectra, called the Lyman-$\alpha$ (\Lya) forest.
 These absorption patterns are a measure of the distribution of neutral hydrogen along the line-of-sight.
 They represent a fundamental probe of large-scale structure at Mpc scales and below at high redshifts ($2 \simlt z \simlt 5$) using ground-based observations.
-Given the sparseness of the \Lya forest\footnote{The \Lya forest is sparsely sampled transverse to the line-of-sight but densely sampled along the line-of-sight.}, the two-point correlation function \citep{Slosar2013} and the one-dimensional power spectrum (P1D) along the line-of-sight \citep{McDonald:2001} have been widely adopted in cosmological analyses of \Lya data \citep[e.g.,][]{Slosar2013, PYB13, Busca:2013, dMdB:2020}.
+Given the sparseness of the \Lya forest\footnote{The \Lya forest is sparsely sampled transverse to the line-of-sight but densely sampled along the line-of-sight.}, the two-point correlation function \citep{Slosar2011} and the one-dimensional power spectrum (P1D) along the line-of-sight \citep{McDonald06} have been widely adopted in cosmological analyses of \Lya data \citep[e.g.,][]{Slosar2013, PYB13, Busca:2013, dMdB:2020}.

-The two-point correlation function (2PCF) can efficiently isolate effects at specific separations, \eg, the baryonic acoustic oscillation (BAO) feature.
-Whilst the power spectrum is a more convenient statistic for measuring slowly varying effects down to small wavenumbers and provides less correlated errors \citep{Font-Ribera:2018}, fast Fourier-transform-based (FFT) three-dimensional power spectrum estimators are strongly affected by the highly non-trivial window function specific to \Lya surveys.
-In this work, we propose an alternative weighted pair-count estimator, developed for the analysis of small-scale galaxy clustering \citep{Philcox2020, Philcox:2021}, to measure the 3D \Lya forest power spectrum (P3D).
-By weighting each pair of \Lya pixels by $\exp{(i\mat{k}\cdot \mat{r}_{ij})}$ (for wave vector $\mat{k}$ and pair separation $\mat{r}_{ij}\equiv\mat{r}_{i}-\mat{r}_{j}$), we directly measure the power spectrum without the need for gridding and FFTs.
-This method also allows for almost exact computation of the window function using the same pixel pairs.
+The two-point correlation function (2PCF) can efficiently isolate effects at specific separations, \eg, the baryonic acoustic oscillation (BAO) feature, whilst the power spectrum is a more convenient statistic for measuring slowly varying effects down to small wavenumbers and provides less correlated errors \citep{Font-Ribera:2018}.
+In this work, we propose a weighted pair-count estimator, developed for the analysis of small-scale galaxy clustering \citep{Philcox2020, Philcox:2021}, to measure the 3D \Lya forest power spectrum (P3D).
+By weighting each pair of \Lya pixels by $\exp{(i\mat{k}\cdot \mat{r}_{ij})}$ (for wave vector $\mat{k}$ and pair separation $\mat{r}_{ij}\equiv\mat{r}_{i}-\mat{r}_{j}$), we directly measure the power spectrum without the need for grid-based fast Fourier-transforms (FFT) which are strongly affected by the highly non-trivial window function specific to \Lya surveys.
+This method also allows for almost exact computation of the window function using the same pixel pairs, albeit at a significant computational cost of $\mathcal{O}(N_{\rm pix}^2R_0^3)$ (for number of spectral pixels $N_{\rm pix}$ and maximum pair separation $R_0$).